Trezor ONE and Ledger NANO

 The history of modern hardware wallets begins with Trezor.
 The device was designed by SatoshiLabs, a bitcoin-based company in the Czech Republic.
 They were founded in Prague in 2013, and work on cryptocurrency safety and security.
 The first Trezor device was launched to the public in 2014.
 It was the first ever hardware wallet for bitcoin to sport a display.
 The name “Trezor” means a “safe” or “vault” in Czech and many other Slavic languages.

 The company has witnessed massive growth since the launch of Trezor.
 In 2015, they expanded their presence to over 100 countries across the globe.
 The CEO of the company, Marek Palatinus, cut his teeth in the bitcoin business with Slush Pool, one of the oldest mining pools in Bitcoin history.
-Trezor has seen exponential growth ever since cryptocurrencies became mainstream in the last couple of years.
+Trezor wallets have seen exponential growth ever since cryptocurrencies became mainstream in the last couple of years.

 SatoshiLabs has seen its value grow into millions thanks to a surge in demand for Trezor since 2016.
 A new and upgraded version of the device, named Trezor Model T was released in mid-2018 after spending several years in development and testing.

-Launched in 2014 as a collaboration between eight blockchain security experts, Ledger has its headquarters in Paris, France.
+Launched in 2014 as a collaboration between eight blockchain security experts, Ledger Nano has its headquarters in Paris, France.
 The company has two variants of their eponymous hardware wallets, called the Ledger Nano S and Ledger Blue.
 The current version of the Ledger Nano S was launched in 2016.

 Thanks to strong consumer demand, the company has grown in size in recent years.
 The company currently has offices in San Francisco, California, and Verizon, France.
 In 2017 alone, Ledger sold nearly a million units of their hardware wallets, providing stiff competition to Trezor, who is the industry leader when it comes to sales numbers.
 The rise is pretty stark when you compare its numbers in 2016: they only sold 30,000 units that year.